Free Junk Removal Software,

 Junk removal isn't general handyman work.
 You're guessing volume from a phone-shot photo of a basement corner, charging mattress and Freon surcharges every other job, juggling a hoarder house cleanout that takes four days against Saturday-morning couch hauls, and trying to keep an apartment-turnover property manager on the card on file every month so you stop chasing checks.
 The free plan accounts for all of it.

-Most "free" small-business software is a generic invoice template with a Stripe button bolted on.
-It works fine for a freelance designer and falls apart the second a property manager wants a recurring monthly cleanout contract for sixty units, or a homeowner sends three blurry photos of a garage and expects a tier price back in ten minutes.
-Menutize was built around the four workflows below — the ones that actually decide whether a junk removal operation makes money this month or just runs the truck a lot.
+A garage stuffed to the rafters is not the same job as a Saturday lawn mow, and your software shouldn't pretend it is.
+Most "free" small-business tools are an invoice template with a Stripe button bolted on — fine for a freelance designer, useless the second a property manager wants a recurring monthly cleanout contract for sixty units, or a homeowner sends three blurry photos and expects a tier price back in ten minutes.
+Menutize was built around the four workflows below: the ones that actually decide whether a hauling operation makes money this month or just runs the truck a lot.

 Photo-Based Estimates with Volume-Tier Pricing

 A wasted truck roll on a job that turned out to be 1/8 of a load costs you the fuel, the helper's time, and the better-paying job you turned down.
 The customer taps your booking link, snaps three or four photos of the pile from their phone, and the photos drop into a draft estimate in your inbox.
 You eyeball the volume — 1/8, 1/4, 1/2, 3/4, full — pick the matching tier price ($99 / $189 / $349 / $489 / $629, or whatever your rates are), add any surcharges, and send the bid back.
-Customer sees the volume tiers and the surcharges itemized, signs, and pays the deposit.
-The truck doesn't roll until the deposit clears, so you stop eating ghost-jobs at the curb.
+The customer sees the volume tiers and surcharges itemized, signs, and pays the deposit.
+The truck doesn't roll until the deposit clears, so you stop eating ghost-jobs at the curb — and the visual tier comparison does the up-sell work for you, because more customers step up a tier when the difference is on their screen instead of guessed at over the phone.

 Estimate & Invoice Open-Tracking

-Junk removal is a high-bid-volume business — a hauler is sending five to fifteen estimates on a busy day.
-Most of them ghost.
+Junk removal is a high-bid-volume business — a hauler is sending five to fifteen estimates on a busy day, and most of them ghost.
 The handful that engage are gold.
 Menutize logs every estimate email open, every estimate page view, every invoice email open, and every invoice view, and pings you the moment it happens.
 You see the homeowner opened the basement-cleanout bid three times in twenty minutes — that's the one to call right now.
 The other prospect never opened it — that's a deliverability problem, not a "they're thinking about it" problem.
 Most field-service tools either don't ship open-tracking or gate it behind their highest tier.
-We ship it free on the only plan we offer.
+Menutize ships it free on the only plan it offers.

 Surcharge Line Items, Saved Once

 Every load has surcharges, and the dispute at the curb is always about whether the customer "knew" about them.
 Save your surcharges once and pull them into any estimate with a tap: mattress disposal $30, fridge or freezer with Freon $40, tire $15, hazardous or paint $25, hot tub disposal $250-$400.
 The customer sees the volume tier plus the itemized surcharges on the bid before they sign.
 They sign, they pay, and when the truck shows up the math is already settled.
 No more "wait, I didn't know the dump charges extra for Freon" arguments at the curb.
-The line items also print clean on the invoice, so the receipt the customer keeps tells the same story as the estimate they signed.
+The line items also print clean on the invoice, so the receipt the customer keeps tells the same story as the estimate they signed — the paper trail that protects you on a chargeback.

 Recurring B2B Apartment Turnover Contracts

 Residential pays the bills; recurring B2B pays the truck note.
 Set up a recurring agreement once — $3,200/month for unit-turnover cleanouts at a 60-unit complex, $1,800/quarter for a small commercial property, $850/month for a real-estate agent's listing prep — and Menutize charges the property manager's card or ACH on the renewal date, schedules pickups on your Google Calendar, and emails them a reminder the week of.
-Most haulers on Menutize have 25%+ of revenue locked into recurring B2B contracts within a year of starting to chase them.
+Apartment turnover is the cash flow that pays the note in February when residential calls go quiet.
 The property manager loves it because they get one statement instead of fifteen scattered invoices, and you stop chasing checks every month.
+Recurring billing is on the free plan; the paid platforms reserve it for higher tiers.

 Three Things Every Junk Removal Pro Wishes They Had